Painter Akiane Kramarik on Her Art and Spiritual Journey

 Despite the complexities of the modern world, Kramarik, now 23, holds fast to the youthful wonder she possessed since her earliest days of painting.
 She also remains humble and focused.

-In an email interview with The Epoch Times, Kramarik shares her insights, her paintings, and their meanings.
+In an email interview, Kramarik shares her insights, her paintings, and their meanings.

 Akiane Kramarik: Even though we lived in poverty, we were blessed with abundant happiness in our family.
 Laughing, talking, playing, improvising, and creating were our daily entertainment.
 I did not know what boredom or superficial entertainment was because every minute was [full of] meaningful and creative play; we made our own toys from cardboard boxes, sticks, stones, and clay.
 We made our own music, and we created our own school.